 Period 2 600 BCE to 600 CE

-As with all units in AP World History, design Perio1d 2 strictly by the Curriculum Framework and not your textbook chapters.
+As with all units in AP World History, design Period 2 strictly by the Curriculum Framework and not your textbook chapters.
 Here is the file for this content with abbreviated Key Concepts, Mashup of the concepts, and a list of previous essays drawn from this content.
 (This file includes Period 1 as well).

 This Period consists of three Key Concepts which can be found in the College Board handbook on pages 135-143.
 Here they are on AP Worldipedia: